 What Rocky Mountaineer Route Should I Choose?

-This is a tough question because all four routes offer different scenic views and the same fabulous onboard services and are available east and west-bound.
-I have been on two of the routes: Journey Through the Clouds (Vancouver to Jasper) and First Passage to the West (Vancouver to Banff, Canada), and Rockies to the Red Rocks (Denver to Moab, USA).
+This is a tough question because all routes offer different scenic views and the same fabulous onboard services and are available east and west-bound on each route.
+I have been on three of the routes: Journey Through the Clouds (Vancouver to Jasper, Canada), First Passage to the West (Vancouver to Banff, Canada), and Rockies to the Red Rocks (Denver to Moab, USA).
 Of the three, my favourite is Vancouver to Banff because of the Spiral Tunnel and the stunning mountain views through the GoldLeaf dome roof.
 You can’t go wrong with any of the routes, but so far that is my favourite.

 What Should I Bring on My Rocky Mountaineer Trip?

 Rocky Mountaineer is a different kind of train journey than you may be expecting.
 You’ll want to bring clothing for different kinds of weather from rainy, sunny and warm, to snowy, depending on what time of year you’re travelling.
 If it’s closer to the end of the season, September or early October, you may encounter snow in Jasper, Banff, or Denver (depending on your route).
 Kamloops is typically windy and warm and is a semi-arid desert, so in the summertime, it’s quite warm!
 Vancouver can be sunny or rainy, so you’ll want to make sure you have a waterproof jacket and hat with you.
 Most hotels supply umbrellas you can borrow if you opt to leave yours at home.